Mana Wahine Te Ira Tangata

 Mana Wahine Te Ira Tangata was a small and short-lived political party in New Zealand.
 It was established by Alamein Kopu, a member of the New Zealand Parliament who had left her original party (the Alliance).
 After a short time as an independent MP, Kopu established Mana Wahine as her own party.
 It was officially registered on 12 June 1998.

 The name "Mana Wahine Te Ira Tangata" is difficult to translate, but essentially refers to dignity or respect for women.
 Kopu claims that the party was intended to support Māori women, promoting a Māori form of feminism.
 Critics of Alamein Kopu, however, did not see the party as a genuine ideological organization.
 Rather, they saw a more cynical reason for the party's creation – as leader of a party rather than an independent, Kopu was entitled to $80,000 in additional funding.
-Jim Anderton, leader of Kopu's former party, said that the creation of Mana Wahine approached corruption, a sentiment which was echoed by several other politicians.
+Jim Anderton, leader of Kopu's former party, said that the creation of Mana Wahine smelled of corruption, a sentiment which was echoed by several other politicians.